 In Maths, multiplication tables or times tables are defined as the list of multiples of the number.
 In other words, it is defined as a mathematical table that defines the multiplication operation of the two given numbers

 Why should we learn multiplication tables?

-Learning a multiplication table will help us to do the calculation faster while solving the mathematical problems and increases mental arithmetic skills instead of using the fingers to work out the problems.
+Learning a multiplication table will help us to do the calculation faster while solving mathematical problems and increase mental arithmetic skills instead of using the fingers to work out the problems.

 How to remember multiplication tables?